 Later on in life, Mercouri became a politician.
 She joined the center-left PASOK party and was a friend of party leader Andreas Papandreou.
 She was elected as a member of the Hellenic Parliament, and in October 1981, Mercouri became Greece’s first female Minister of Culture and Sports.

-Katerina Sakellaropoulou, the current president of Greece since 13 March 2020, is the first female elected by parliament to serve at the highest political office in the country.
+Katerina Sakellaropoulou, the current president of Greece since 13 March 2020, is the first female elected by parliament to serve in the highest political office in the country.

-Born in Thessaloniki, she studied law at the National and Kapodistrian University of Athens and completed her postgraduate studies at public law at Paris II University.
+Born in Thessaloniki, she studied law at the National and Kapodistrian University of Athens and completed her postgraduate studies in public law at Paris II University.